Ask a question

 1300 135 798

-The online Graduate Certificate in Financial Planning is a four-subject postgraduate qualification set at AQF level 8.
+The online Graduate Certificate in Financial Planning is a four-subject higher education qualification set at AQF level 8.

 It’s designed and developed in conjunction with leading financial advisers and industry experts to ensure what you learn is practical, relevant and immediately transferable to your professional practice.